salvatore-coppola/eclipsecon-2023-tutorial-session/README.md

 1. Use a Laptop Computer running Linux, MacOS or Windows, with a container engine installed1 (e.g. Docker or Podman).
 2. Download some docker containers following the instructions provided afterwards.
-3. Connect to a Wifi Network created by the Eclipse Kura team where an Eclipse Kapua instance will be running.
+3. Connect to a Wi-Fi network created by the Eclipse Kura team where an Eclipse Kapua instance will be running.

 ## Running of the session